kubewarden/rfc/rfc/0020-policy-group.md

 The new CRDs will be reconciled by the Kubewarden controller.
 The reconciliation flow is similar to the one used for the `AdmissionPolicy` and `ClusterAdmissionPolicy` resources:

-- when a new `GroupAdmissionPolicy` or `GroupClusterAdmissionPolicy` is created or updated the reconciler changes the configuration of the policy server to include the created/updated policy group
+- when a new `AdmissionPolicyGroup` or `ClusterAdmissionPolicyGroup` is created or updated the reconciler changes the configuration of the policy server to include the created/updated policy group
 - the reconciler rolls out the policy server deployment
 - the reconciler creates or updates the ValidatingWebhookConfiguration pointing to the policy server `validate` endpoint of the policy group

 ### Match Conditions

-An interesting use case is to use the group policies in combination with the [matchConditions](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#matching-requests-matchconditions) feature.
+An interesting use case is to use the policy groups in combination with the [matchConditions](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#matching-requests-matchconditions) feature.

-By combining the group policies with `matchConditions`, it could be possible to create complex policies that are evaluated only for specific requests.
+By combining the policy groups with `matchConditions`, it could be possible to create complex policies that are evaluated only for specific requests.
 For instance, it could be possible to build a policy that is evaluated only for requests that match a specific label selector.

 This RFC does not include any modifications to the policy CRDs to accommodate `matchConditions`, as it falls outside the scope of this proposal.

 ## Policy server

-The policy settings will be extended to include group policies alongside single policies.
+The `policies.yaml` settings file will be extended to include policy groups alongside ordinary policies.

 ```yaml
 psp-apparmor: # single policy